VojtechBrezina/RTLScript/README.md

 |PRINT&nbsp;-&nbsp;`TNIRP`|prints the argument to the console|1|0|
 |STOP&nbsp;-&nbsp;`POTS`|immediately halts execution|0|0|
 |SET&nbsp;-&nbsp;`TES`|set a variable to a value (use the first expression as name and the second as value)|2|0|
+### Comments
+There is no special syntax for comments, but any expression that is not an argument to a command can serve as a comment.
+It still gets evaluated because function calls with no return value are the same case, but it does the trick.
+If you do not want it to be evaluated, just close inside a condition that will always fail or inside some other unrechable space.